bgplab/bgplab/docs/session/4-removeprivate.md

 ## Verification

-You can use the **netlab validate** command if you've installed *netlab* release 1.8.3 or later and use Cumulus Linux, FRR, or Arista EOS on the external routers.
+You can use the **netlab validate** command if you use FRRouting or Arista EOS on the external routers.
 The validation tests check:

 * The state of the EBGP session between RTR and X1/X2
 * Whether RTR sends the prefix received from X1 to X2